 - Risk the danger of using a cheap patent service

 Self-Drafting the Provisional Patent Application

 The old adage is that a person representing himself has a fool for a lawyer.
 Although the USPTO allows inventors to self-draft the PPA, this is not wise unless the inventor has the time to learn the patent process.
-There are major risks of mistakes which could greatly diminish or destroy the ability to obtain a patent and therefore the value of the invention.
-Investors should be fully aware of these risks before proceeding.
+There are major risks of mistakes that could greatly diminish or destroy the ability to obtain a patent and, therefore, the value of the invention.
+Inventors should be fully aware of these risks before proceeding.

-Although not recommended, hiring a low-priced patent service may be the only option for cash-strapped investors.
-If choosing to go this route, the investor should ask the service these questions:
+Although not recommended, hiring a low-priced patent service may be the only option for cash-strapped inventors.
+If choosing to go this route, the inventor should ask the service these questions:

 - Are you registered and licensed with the U.S. Patent and Trademark Office?

 - What is your registration number with the USPTO?